tomhenrich/plex/docs/index.md

 * <a href="https://mediaclients.wiki/en/Plex" target="_blank">MediaClients.wiki</a> has a bunch of useful info and guides
 * <a href="https://web.archive.org/web/20250317201942/http://plxplainers.xyz/" target="_blank">Plexplainers</a> is a good resource with screenshots from various app platforms (archived on Wayback Machine as the original has disappeared)

+[^settings]: You can [update your account settings](account-settings.md) online to enable subtitles without having to select them every time you start watching.